 Wickiup Campground sets off of Forest Road 15 tucked amongst trees, next to Canyon Creek, the perfect place to relax in the shade during the summer months and listen to the creek flow past.
-This is a beautiful campground that offers opportunities for picnicing and stream fishing.
+This is a beautiful campground that offers opportunities for picnicking and stream fishing.
 The campground is a good starting point for hiking, viewing wildlife and hunting during the summer and fall months.
 During the winter the entry to the campground makes a great starting point for snowmobile riders.

 At a Glance